segmentio/analytics-python/README.md

 [![Build Status](https://travis-ci.org/FindHotel/analytics-python.svg?branch=master)](https://travis-ci.org/FindHotel/analytics-python)

 analytics-python is a python client is a slightly modified version of [Segment's Python client library][segmentsdk].
-This fork of Segment's `analytics-python` is fully compliant with the original Segment's SDK API, but this fork allows delivering the recorded events to a custom HTTP endpoint.
+This fork of Segment's `analytics-python` is fully compliant with the original Segment's SDK API, but it allows delivering the recorded events to a custom HTTP endpoint.

 [segmentsdk]: https://github.com/segmentio/analytics-python